JohnFromSteam/RNGenie/README.md

 ## Usage

-1. Join a voice channel with everyone who will be included in the loot roll.
+1. Join a voice channel with everyone who will participate in the loot roll.
-2. In a text channel, run `/loot`.
+2. In a text channel (but not a voice-linked text chat), run `/loot`.
-3. Paste/type the items in the modal (one per line).
-Use `Nx` (e.g., `3x Mana Potion`) to stack items.
+3. Paste or type the items into the modal window (one per line).
+Use `Nx` (e.g., `3x Mana Potion`) for multiple copies of an item.
-4. Submit.
+4. Submit the modal.
-5. The bot posts:
+5. The bot posts the interface:
-    * **(1/2)** Remaining items (updates live)
+    *   **(1/2)** A message listing all remaining items.
-    * **(2/2)** Control panel (invoker controls)
+    *   **(2/2)** The control panel showing the roll order and assigned items.
-    * Third message: item selects + Assign Selected / Skip Turn / Undo
+    *   A third message appears only when a pick is active, prompting the current user to choose.
-6. **Before starting**: Loot Manager may remove participants via the dropdown on message (2/2).
+6.  **Before starting**: The Loot Manager can use the dropdown on message (2/2) to remove participants if needed.
-7. Click **Start Loot Assignment!** to begin the snake draft.
+7. Click **📜 Start Loot Assignment!** to begin the draft.
 8. For each pick:
-    * The current picker (or Loot Manager) opens the select(s), chooses one or more items, and clicks **Assign Selected** to confirm assignment.
-Selecting values updates session state but does not assign until **Assign Selected** is clicked.
+    *   The current picker (or the Loot Manager) uses the dropdown(s) in the third message to select one or more items.
+    *   Click **Assign Selected** to confirm the choice and advance the turn.
-    * Click **Skip Turn** to pass.
+    *   Alternatively, click **Skip Turn** to pass.
-    * Loot Manager may click **Undo** (only next to Skip Turn) to revert the most recent assignment or skip.
+    *   The Loot Manager may click **Undo** to revert the most recent assignment or skip.
-9. When all items are assigned or inactivity timeout occurs, a final summary replaces the control panel and the session is cleaned up.
+9. When all items are assigned, or if the session times out, the control panel is replaced with a final summary, and all other session messages are cleaned up.

 ---

 ## Customization

-You can easily change the bot's color scheme to match your server's theme.
+You can easily change the bot's color scheme by editing the ANSI color constants at the top of `RNGenie.py`.
+These variables control the colors used in the code-block-formatted messages.

 1. Open `RNGenie.py`.
-2. Find the `BOT SETUP` section at the top of the file.
+2. Find the ANSI color constants defined near the top of the file.
-3. Modify the ANSI color code variables:
+3. Modify the variables to change the bot's appearance.
+Each variable controls a specific element:

     ```python
-    # ANSI color codes for formatting the text blocks in Discord messages.
+    # ANSI color constants used to produce colored code-block output in Discord messages.
-    ANSI_RESET = "\u001b[0m"
+    CSI = "\x1b["
+    RESET = CSI + "0m"
+    BOLD = CSI + "1m"
+    RED = CSI + "31m"      # Headers for Remaining/Unclaimed loot
+    GREEN = CSI + "32m"    # Headers for Assigned Items/Completion
-    ANSI_HEADER = "\u001b[0;33m" # Color for titles like "Roll Order"
+    YELLOW = CSI + "33m"   # Header for the "Roll Order" block
-    ANSI_USER = "\u001b[0;34m"   # Color for user display names
+    BLUE = CSI + "34m"     # Color for user display names
+    MAGENTA = CSI + "35m"  # Not currently used
+    CYAN = CSI + "36m"     # Not currently used
     ```

-4. You can change the number (`33`, `34`, etc.) to any of the following standard colors:
+4. You can change the number (`31`, `32`, etc.) to any of the following standard colors:
+    -   `30`: Black
     -   `31`: Red
     -   `32`: Green
-    -   `33`: Yellow/Orange
+    -   `33`: Yellow
     -   `34`: Blue
-    -   `35`: Magenta/Pink
+    -   `35`: Magenta
     -   `36`: Cyan
-    -   `37`: White/Light Grey
+    -   `37`: White